SmileyEmmaLu/AT-DataStructures/Unit2/Dictionary.md

 //returns the number of key-value pairs in the dictionary int size()

-//returns a Collection¹ of key-value pairs Collection<E> keys()
+//returns a Collection¹ of keys
+Collection<E> keys()

 //returns a Collection of values